bluetoother/ble-shepherd/doc/demo.md

 <a name="charNotif"></a>
 ### 4.3 Deal with characteristic notifications

-Register a handler via regCharHdlr() to help you with tackling the notification of a particular characteristic.
+Register a handler via onNotified() to help you with tackling the notification of a particular characteristic.
 You can do anything upon receiving the characteristic notification in the handler, such as collecting data for further analysis or pushing data to cloud.

 Let me show you an example.
 In `tempCharHdlr` function, I'll convert the received temperature value to Celsius within function tempConverter(), and broadcast the sensed temperature to all web clients through the websocket as well as push it to cloud.
 Please refer to [Texas Instruments SensorTag User Guide](http://processors.wiki.ti.com/index.php/SensorTag_User_Guide#IR_Temperature_Sensor) for how to convert the sensed raw data to temperature in Cel.